linn/kazoo.site/User-Android.md

 You can view your Music sources content without stopping what you are listening to.

 Kazoo has been designed to control Linn DS systems and Kazoo Server.
-Kazoo will also work with 3rd party UPnP/AV media servers, but for the best music experience, we recommend using Kazoo with Kazoo Server.
+Kazoo will also work with 3rd party UPnP/AV media servers, but for the best music experience, we recommend using  [Kazoo](http://www.linn.co.uk/software#kazoo) with [Kazoo Server](http://www.linn.co.uk/software#kazoo-server).

-Kazoo is available for iPad (iOS 6.0 and later), Windows (Windows XP SP3 and later) and Mac (Lion and later).
+[Kazoo](http://www.linn.co.uk/software#kazoo) is available for iPad (iOS 8.0 and later), Android (4.1 and later), Windows (Windows XP SP3 and later) and Mac (Lion and later).

 ## Operation